 Despite my being on crutches on the day after a nasty ligament injury only a few days previously, I was able to hobble successfully to every stand imaginable.
-It has been described as The birdwatchers’ Glastonbury but for those of you who haven’t been (apart form the fact that I highly recommend you do!)
+It has been described as The birdwatchers’ Glastonbury but for those of you who haven’t been (apart from the fact that I highly recommend you do!)
 I will try to explain what it is that makes it such a wonderful event:

 1. The stands